Smith-TI/JTU-2K22-BestPractices/README.md

 2. Run `cp cjapp/.env.sample cjapp/.env` and fill all the fields in it.
 3. Run `python manage.py migrate` to run any missing migrations to the db
 3. Build and run the Docker Container

+# Assumptions
+- Added a single test to save time and understand the concept of tests in Django